-†Percentages obtained among those who identified as faculty. ‡Percentages obtained among those who identified as Reach Out and Read Champions.
+Percentages obtained among those who identified as residents. †Percentages obtained among those who identified as faculty.

 residents or faculty") (P = .0067).
 Free text responses provided by respondents regarding ROR training other than the listed training modalities included training during medical school, at other institutions, maintenance of certification projects, webinars, and training DVDs, among others.
 The proportion of respondents that found in-clinic training from others to be very/extremely influential (67%) was significantly higher than any other training (Table 3).